Skip to main content

 Treat client access as a controlled process, not a one-time invite: add clients as Guests, not Members, then verify what they can actually see before you consider onboarding complete.

 That caution is practical, not theoretical.
 Platform details can drift, and public checkpoints are not always synchronized: Capterra shows a Notion update checkpoint of February 24, 2026, while Software Advice shows March 13, 2025 at 4:58 AM.
-In your SOP, add this placeholder anywhere you reference a platform toggle or label: "Confirm current setting name after verification."
+Where your SOP references a platform toggle or label, keep the setting name pending until the current wording is verified in the active Notion workspace or official Notion product documentation.

 Use the option that is easiest to contain, test, and revoke.